rustbridge/in-a-box/resources/coaching-advice.md

 - Follow the code of conduct of your event, **be an example that students can follow!**
   - This means no harassment, no sexual advances, no slurs or violating participants boundries
+  - If you see any of this happening, confront the offenders immediately.
+This also counts for event staff.
 - Don't roll your eyes at questions, don't be annoyed by misunderstanding, don't be impatient
 - Don't start debates about programming languages, toolkits, etc.
   - Avoid being opinionated